hungngocphat01/NES-Arduino-Calculator/README.md

     4.2 - ( * 7 )
     etc.
     ```
+### 4.2.
+EQN mode
+- To be added.
+### 4.3.
+Integral mode
+- To be added.

-## What's working
+## 5. What's working
 - Input, evaluation, output to serial monitor.

-## What's not working/features being added in the future
 - Output to LCD display.
-- Edit the input expression.
+- Edit the expression.

+## 6. What's not working/features being added in the future
+- Screen scrolling.
+- EQN mode.
+- Integral mode.

-## Debugging
+## 7. Debugging
 - The calculator will print the converted postfix expression as well as the final result to serial monitor (baud rate 9600).